International Master (1993); Grandmaster (1996); World Junior Champion (1996); European Champion (2001).

 <National> Sutovsky won the Slovak Championship played in June-July 2002 at the holiday resort of Kaskady near Galanta, scoring 8.5/11, half a point clear of Konstantin Landa.
 However, as he was not registered as a Slovakian player, he was illegible to be considered Slovakian Champion, that title being conferred on Sergei Movsesian (6.5/11).
 In November 2002, he placed =4th at the Israeli Championship, half a point from the three co-leaders Boris Avrukh, Ilya Smirin and Zvulon Gofshtein.

 <Continental> Sutovsky won the European Championship in 2001 following a playoff with co-leader Ruslan Ponomariov, after both had scored 9.5/13.
-He was =4th at the European Individual Championship in 2003, a point behind the sole winner Zurab Azmaiparashvili, and a point behind the joint second placegetters Malakhov and Alexander (Nenashev) Graf.
+He was =4th at the European Individual Championship in 2003, a point behind the sole winner Zurab Azmaiparashvili, and half a point behind the joint second placegetters Malakhov and Alexander (Nenashev) Graf.
 He was =1st with 8/11 at the European Individual Championships (2007), thereby qualifying for the World Cup 2007 (see below).
 His 11th place with 7.5/11 at the European Individual Championship (2008) qualified him to compete at the World Cup 2009 (see below).

 <World - pre-Reunification> Sutovsky's first incursion into the world championship cycle was in March 1995 when he participated in the Struga Zonal 1.2b in Macedonia.
 In 1997, Sutovksy competed in the World Championship Knockout Qualifying Tournament in Groningen but lost his first round match to Gildardo Garcia.
 After qualifying to play via the Pula Zonal 1.2 in Croatia in April 2000, he suffered a similar fate in the FIDE World Championship Knockout Tournament (2000), losing to Igor Alexandre Nataf in the first round.
 He fared better in the FIDE World Championship Knockout Tournament (2001) where he defeated Alonso Zapata in the first round, but not before needing to draw his game as Black in the Armageddon tiebreaker.
 In the second round he defeated Francisco Vallejo Pons 2-0 in the standard games before bowing out in the third round to eventual finalist Vassily Ivanchuk.
 He also fared reasonably well at the FIDE World Cup (2005) where he defeated Hichem Hamdouchi and Artyom Timofeev before bowing out to Etienne Bacrot in the third round.

 <World - post-Reunification> After the Kramnik - Topalov World Championship Match (2006) reunified the world title, Sutovsky participated in the World Chess Cup (2007) but lost his first round match to Zhou Jianchao.
-There followed the World Cup (2009) to which he qualified as a Presidential Nominee and from which bowed out in the first round to Zhou Weiqi.
+There followed the World Cup (2009) in which he participated as a Presidential Nominee and from which bowed out in the first round to Zhou Weiqi.
 He fared better at the World Cup (2011) where he defeated Evgeny E Vorobiov and Laurent Fressinet in the early rounds before being eliminated in the third round 25+10 rapid-game tiebreaker by eventual semi-finalist Ivanchuk.

 In 2007, Sutovsky, known for his vast theoretical knowledge and analytical skills became a second of Gata Kamsky, helping him to win the World Chess Cup (2007).